-Longview Independent School District ("LISD" or "District") is soliciting competitive proposals (hereafter called "proposal" or "proposals") for Campus Operating Partners ("Operating Partners").
+Longview Independent School District ("LISD" or "District") is soliciting competitive proposals (hereafter called "proposal" or "proposals") for a Campus Operating Partner ("Operating Partner").

 DESCRIPTION OF SERVICES

 The Longview Independent School District (LISD) is seeking proposals from qualified sources to operate one or more campuses under a campus charter and performance contract.